Skip to content Accessibility info

 What is Inland Marine Insurance?
 Everything You Need to Know

 Given how confusing the name can be, you may not be sure if you need this type of coverage.
 And if you’ve been working with a captive insurance company, you may not even know if you already have it.
+Insurance companies created inland marine insurance to cover property and goods that are excluded from standard property insurance policies.
+Certain high-value items are often excluded from standard business insurance, making inland marine insurance necessary for comprehensive protection.
 That’s where we come in.
 At Pepper, Johnstone & Company, our insurance experts are here to clear up the confusion and help businesses in Alabama and beyond understand how inland marine insurance or other types of coverage can protect their bottom line.

 What is Inland Marine Insurance?

 Put simply, inland marine insurance is a type of business insurance.
+Inland marine insurance is designed to provide coverage for a wide array of movable property and specialized equipment.
+It can cover items such as tools, equipment, and materials that are frequently moved or stored off-site, and is intended to protect property during transit or temporary storage.
 It covers various types of products, materials, and equipment transported by land, either by truck or train.
 It also includes coverage for items being warehoused at an off-site location.

 What Does Inland Marine Insurance Cover?

-Some items that inland marine insurance protects include:
+Some items that inland marine insurance typically protects include:

 • Electronics & Technology - Any type of electronic device that is mobile, including, but not limited to: